Professional website for tattoo studios

 How do I handle image rights for client tattoos?

-Tattooed skin is potentially a biometric feature - publication requires GDPR-compliant explicit consent.
+Tattooed skin is potentially a biometric feature - publication requires privacy-conscious explicit consent.
 We recommend a clear consent declaration in the anamnesis form with opt-in for: (a) Instagram post, (b) website portfolio, (c) anonymised detail shots without face.
 You may not use photos without this consent, even if no person is recognisable - the motif itself is protected by copyright.
 We clarify these templates during the project.

 Should I display prices?